It All started At A Memorial Day Parade & Polish Wedding.

 I vanished into the large crowd at a parade, a three-year-old following the powerful drum corps drumlines coming down the street, not interested in floats, fire engines, antique cars or marching bands, letting them go by.
 A year later. a wedding band called me up on stage to play a tambourine, startled that a four-year-old was keeping time.
 After going through every percussion instrument they had, they shooed me off stage.
 So, I borrowed some empty chairs and "played drums" all night in front of the band minus dinner and a piece of wedding cake.

-My parents were curious, but grandpa went to the basement to get his old practice drum - a bushel basket having an inch thick piece of wood on top and carrying hooks for a strap.
+My parents were more than curious, but grandpa brought his old practice drum up from the basement- a bushel basket with an inch thick piece of wood and carrying hooks for a strap.

 He brought out the sticks and showed me a Five Stroke Roll and Paradiddle, a snare drummer in the PLAV Post No. 1 Drum and Bugle Corps from Hamtramck, Michigan in the 1940s and 50s.

 I started drum set lessons a few years later.
-After seeing an article for a new drum and bugle corps in Centerline, Michigan, I marched 13 years in many different junior corps.
+After seeing an article for a new drum and bugle corps in Centerline, Michigan, I marched 17 years in many different drum & bugle corps.

-An 11 year old member of the Vanguard Sr Drum & Bugle Corps.
+I was an 11 year old member of the Vanguards Senior Drum & Bugle Corps.
+No - not the mascot.

-I had the best instructors from two different percussion worlds for seven years:
+I had the best instructors from two different percussion worlds at the same time for seven years:

-Jay would stay after rehearsals till 2am for anyone that wanted to work amounting to 14 hours of instruction per week.
+Jay stayed after 7 to 10pm rehearsals till 2am for anyone that wanted to learn, amounting to 14 hours of instruction per week.

 I never saw anyone who knew how to teach coordination and physiology better than Tuomey.
 He never made mistakes.